shanep/CS408-simple-EC2-example/README.md

 ## Quick Start

 - Install [Docker](https://docs.docker.com/get-docker/) on your local machine.
+  - Make sure and select WSL 2 backend if using Windows.
 - Configure the project with `./dev.sh new`
 - Start the application with `./dev.sh`